TeamIngrid/ProjectMem/docs/guides/data_management.md

 #### Exporting Records with Attachments

-To export events with attachments, go to the dashboard, find the desired item, and click on the item name.
+To export records with attachments, go to the dashboard, find the desired category, and click on the category name.

 ![](../../assets/images/guides/import_export/category_records.png)